Federalist No. 10: Madison's arguments

 The last argument Madison makes in favor of a large republic is that as, in a small republic, there will be a lower variety of interests and parties, a majority will more frequently be found.
 The number of participants of that majority will be lower, and, since they live in a more limited territory, it would be easier for them to agree and work together for the accomplishment of their ideas.
-While in a large republic the variety of interests will be greater so to make it harder to find a majority.
+While in a very large republic the variety of interests will be greater so to make it harder to find a majority.
 Even if there is a majority, it would be harder for them to work together because of the large number of people and the fact they are spread out in a wider territory.

 A republic, Madison writes, is different from a democracy because its government is placed in the hands of delegates, and, as a result of this, it can be extended over a larger area.
 The idea is that, in a large republic, there will be more "fit characters" to choose from for each delegate.
 Also, the fact that each representative is chosen from a larger constituency should make the "vicious arts" of electioneering (a reference to rhetoric) less effective.
 For instance, in a large republic, a corrupt delegate would need to bribe many more people in order to win an election than in a small republic.
 Also, in a republic, the delegates both filter and refine the many demands of the people so as to prevent the type of frivolous claims that impede purely democratic governments.

 Though Madison argued for a large and diverse republic, the writers of the Federalist Papers recognized the need for a balance.
 They wanted a republic diverse enough to prevent faction but with enough commonality to maintain cohesion among the states.
 In Federalist No. 2, John Jay counted as a blessing that America possessed "one united people—a people descended from the same ancestors, the same language, professing the same religion".
 Madison himself addresses a limitation of his conclusion that large constituencies will provide better representatives.
 He notes that if constituencies are too large, the representatives will be "too little acquainted with all their local circumstances and lesser interests".
 He says that this problem is partly solved by federalism.
 No matter how large the constituencies of federal representatives, local matters will be looked after by state and local officials with naturally smaller constituencies.